wp-plugins/wp-ultimate-recipe/readme.txt

 == Changelog ==

+= 2.3.1 =
+* Fix: Better way of handling the full text search

 = 2.3 =
 * Feature: Full text search for recipes
 * Feature: New partner integration with Chicory